rodrwan/secretly/docs/kubernetes.md

-# Despliegue en Kubernetes
+# Kubernetes Deployment

-Esta guía te ayudará a desplegar Secretly en un cluster de Kubernetes, incluyendo configuraciones para diferentes ambientes.
+This guide will help you deploy Secretly on a Kubernetes cluster, including configurations for different environments.

-## Configuración Básica
+## Basic Configuration

 ### 1. Namespace